Giymo11/TiniBot/README.md

 * sometimes just change its status to inappropriate stuff.
 * Play silly sounds (from collection?)
 * Linking discord and other profiles e.g. Steam and Batlle.net

+Afterthoughts:
+* custom "choose one of a list" commands using gist or pastebin (like catfacts, insult, etc) and access them via `!tell add <name> <url>` and then  `!tell <name>`
+  - maybe even over-engineer it an do "tell add" and "tell set" to differentiating adding e.g. additional car facts.
+This could also be done via just message, i guess.
+* setting to change the bot-escape-char for one channel, e.g. `!setchar *` to now require `*command` all the time.
+* add points like NadekoFlowers to gamble in minigames
+  - heist!
+  - trivia game
+  - and more like that
+* at every command: notify users via PM if permissions are missing
+* instead of always typing the admin PW, be able to tell the bot that you are admin and then do your stuff
+* enable settings for if the bot should repspond via PM, via @mention, or just normally

+From Nadekobot issues:
+* google calendar integration
+* give members a group based on which game they are currently playing
+  - could then be used to have channels only for one game
+* macro commands
+  - to have custom command "scripts"
+* bridge functionality
+  - to IRC
+  - to channels between servers
+  - to Slack or even hangouts
+* !remindme
+  - email?
+  - pm?
+  - default = in current channel
+* CARDS AGAINS HUMANITY!
+  - you get PMs for your white cards
+  - the result is always shown in the text channel where it started

 Version 2.0:
 * A web dashboard with all kinds of awesome stuff.